My Germany Trip

 - Museum of Military History

-Ah yes, the famous Austrian battles of Leuthen, Hohenfriedberg, and Königgrätz 🤣
+The most (in)famous Austrian defeats at Leuthen, Hohenfriedberg, and Königgrätz 🤣

-I went to a Chinese fast food place and was able to order and chat a bit in Mandarin.
+I went to a Chinese fast food place and was able to order and chat with the cook in Mandarin.
 On my way out, a tall German came in and spoke to me.
-I replied, “sorry, I don’t understand” and he responded in such clear English: “that looks delicious!”
+I replied, “sorry, I don’t speak German” and he responded in such clear English: “that looks delicious!”

-It got sunnier when I was in Vienna.
-It felt nice walking around now that I wasn’t jetlagged and there was sun.
-I liked that Vienna was full of grand stone buildings, but it still felt a bit dead.
+It was sunny in Vienna.
+It felt nice walking around now that I wasn’t jetlagged and the weather was nice.
+I liked that Vienna was full of grand stone buildings, but it didn’t feel lively to me.

 Bratislava/Preßburg - 1 day, 0 nights

-On my way from Vienna to Budapest, I stopped by Bratislava for a few hours.
-Off the train, I immediately felt I was in a second-world country.
+On my way from Vienna to Budapest, I stopped by Bratislava for a couple of hours.
+Off the train, I immediately felt that this was a second-world country.
 Aside from the Presidential Palace, the buildings were run-down.
 I walked to the old town, which consisted of stone buildings with small corridors between them.
 This had a nice medieval feel.
-I then thought it would be a good idea to walk up Bratislava Castle carrying my luggage in one hand and my umbrella in the other.
-It was not worth the effort 🐒.
+I then thought it would be a good idea to walk up Bratislava Castle with my suitcase in one hand and my umbrella in the other.
+It was not worth the effort 🤦♂️

 I like the run-down look of the city